What Is Autism?

 What Are Autism Spectrum Disorders (ASDs)?

-How Do You Know If Your Child has an ASD?
+How Do You Know If Your Child Should Be Evaluated For An ASD?

 Early Indicators That a Child May Have an ASD*